grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/_index.md

 **To upgrade from Helm chart 2.1 to 3.0:**

-1. Decide whether or not you need to change the storage location of your configuration:
+1. Understand the improvements that we made to the Mimir configuration in the Helm chart:

-   The configuration of Mimir is now stored in a Kubernetes ConfigMap by default, instead of a Kubernetes Secret.
+   - The Mimir configuration is now stored in a Kubernetes ConfigMap by default, instead of a Kubernetes Secret.
+   - You can override individual properties without copying the entire `mimir.config` block.
+Specify properties you want to override under the `mimir.structuredConfig`.
+   - You can move secrets outside the Mimir configuration via external secrets and environment variables.
+Environment variables can be used to externalize secrets from the configuration file.

+1. Decide whether or not you need to update the Mimir configuration:

    - If you are using external configuration (`useExternalConfig: true`), then you must set `configStorageType: Secret`.

      > **Note:** It is now possible to use a ConfigMap to manage your external configuration instead.
-For more information see [(Optional) Use the new, simplified configuration method](#optional-use-the-new-simplified-configuration-method).
+     > If your external configuration contains secrets, then you can externalize them and use a ConfigMap.
+See _Externalize secrets_.

    - If you are not using external configuration (`useExternalConfig: false`), and your Mimir configuration contains secrets, chose one of two options: